PRX/Porter/CONTRIBUTING.md

 For the sake of clarity, when building states in ASL always include the `InputPath`, `ResultPath`, and `OutputPath`, even if they are set to the default value.

-Timestamps should always be in seconds.
+Timestamps should always be in seconds (i.e., not milliseconds).

 Create Lambda Layers for external dependencies.
 Do not include packages and libraries in the deployable Lambda code iteself.